ahcox/krust/krust-io/platform/README.md

 Directory: platform
 ===================

-All code outside this directory is portable, with varying levels of dependency on the C++ standard libraries only.
+The code outside this directory is portable, with varying levels of dependency on the C++ standard libraries only.
 Inside are rooted a set of source trees specific to: